Sleep Apnea in Santa Monica & Torrance CA

 Genioglossus and hyoid advancement procedures are frequently used to treat sleep apnea.
 The surgical procedure prevents the collapse of the lower throat by pulling the tongue muscles forward, which opens the obstructed airway.

 Nasal septoplasty reduces resistance to air flow through the nose.
 It repairs and straightens the bone and tissue separating the two nasal passages, as well as the layers of spongy horizontal bones, or turbinate, which are located inside the nasal cavity.

 Custom made oral appliances may also be used to treat sleep apnea.
-Some devices are designed to open the throat by bringing the jaw forward, which can help to relieve snoring and mild obstructive sleep apnea.
-Left untreated, sleep apnea may cause serious problems.
-Patients with sleep apnea have a higher risk of developing high blood pressure, heart failure, and stroke.
+Some devices are designed to open the throat by bringing the jaw forward, which can help to relieve snoring and mild OSA.
+Left untreated, sleep apnea may cause serious problems, as patients have a higher risk of developing high blood pressure, heart failure, and stroke.

 To learn more about sleep apnea and available treatment options at the Daneshrad Clinic, call 310-453-6500.
 We proudly serve patients from Santa Monica, Torrance, Los Angeles and surrounding areas.